|JMR Electronics Features Douglas Trumbull|

 The Canon C500

 "Profoundly increasing the frame rate, results in a tremendous increase in vividness and saturation, and an extremely lifelike illusion," Trumbull says.
 "What you see on the screen is less like a movie and more like a live event."

 The production of the type of films that Trumbull envisions will entail significant changes to current production workflows, in part to manage the volume of data produced by high-resolution cameras shooting at ultra-high frame rates.
-UFOTOG was shot with Canon C500 cameras (paired in a 3ality 3D camera rig), recording RAW data to Codex OnBoard S Recorders.
+UFOTOG was shot with Canon C500 cameras (paired in a 3ality 3D camera rig), recording RAW data at 120 fps.
 Actors and other live elements were primarily shot on a green screen stage (at Trumbull's studio) and composited into 3D virtual sets.